-Using these results, we are going to run two field experiments, testing two different interventions.
-In the first experiment, we use an information intervention to change firms beliefs and attitudes towards refugees and their willingness to hire a refugee job-seeker.
-The second experiment, more ambitious, tests a wage subsidy intervention as an affirmative action tackling discrimination against refugees among firms in Uganda.
+Using the results concerning the firms' side, we are going to run two field experiments, testing two different interventions.
+In a first experiment, we will study whether reducing information frictions on the legal framework around refugees in Uganda change firms' beliefs and attitudes towards refugees and firms' willingness to hire a refugee job-seeker.
+We will employ a second experiment, more ambitious, to study how to reduce firms' bias against refugee job seekers: we will test a wage subsidy intervention as an affirmative action tackling discrimination against refugees among firms in Uganda.